Deals activity: Asia-Pacific leads in YoY growth; gold continues sector growth

 Mining industry deals, as captured by GlobalData’s Mining Intelligence Centre, are largely up year-on-year (YoY) across all regions.

-North America is leading in terms of deal value, ($1,395,182m) but its 28% YoY growth has been bested by Asia-Pacific (35%).
-Europe has also managed to maintain a positive growth, with an increase of 10%.
+North America is leading in terms of deal value, ($1,394,821m) but has been bested in YoY growth by Asia-Pacific (35%).
+Europe has also managed to maintain a positive growth, with an increase of 12%.

 Deals activity by type